-In addition to bringing your supporting documentation when you apply, we recommend a cover letter, resume, letters of recommendation, and photos of any projects you have worked on.
-The tabs to the right will give you some suggestions on how to prepare yourself to do your best and to be ready for the application process.
+Bring required supporting documentation when you apply.
+You may bring an application portfolio to your interview.
+Suggested items: cover letter, resume, letters of recommendation, industry certifications, military documents, and photos of projects.
+The tabs to the right will give you some suggestions on how to prepare a competitive portfolio.

-- No graduation date - please be sure that your High School transcript or your GED certificate lists your graduation date or completion date.
+No graduation date – please be sure that your High School transcript or your GED certificate indicates your graduation or completion date.

-- No algebra submitted (pertains to the Inside Electrician and Limited Energy Technician Programs only) - please be sure that you meet the math requirement and that your transcript reflects this.
-If you have completed math classes more advanced than algebra, we still need to see that you have completed a full year of algebra with a C or better.
-A college placement test placing you into Math 95 or higher will suffice in lieu of a transcript record.
+No algebra submitted (pertains to the Inside Electrician and Limited Energy Technician Programs only) – please be sure that you meet the math requirement and that your transcript reflects this.
+If your transcript lists only math classes more advanced than algebra you will need to meet the algebra requirement in another way.
+Please see the minimum program requirements for options that will suffice in lieu of a transcript record.

-For all programs, your interview determines where you rank on the ranked list of eligible candidates.
-It is difficult to predict when you may be indentured into a new apprenticeship class, as our industry is economy driven.
-As our contractors express a need for more apprentices, we form a new class starting with #1 on the ranked list.
+Your interview determines your rank on the ranked list of eligible candidates.
+Because the electrical industry is economy-driven it is difficult to predict when you may be registered into a new apprenticeship class.
+We form a new class starting with #1 on the ranked list when we have enough contractor requests for new apprentices.

-Your ranking is going to be determined several ways - trade-related experience, character and attitude, and education.
-Click on the tabs to the right for more information on how to make yourself a more competitive applicant.
+Your ranking is going to be determined in several ways – trade-related experience, character and attitude, and education.